Ben Ioelu

 Benaiah Ioelu (born 23 February 2004) is a Samoa international rugby league footballer who plays as a for the Sydney Roosters in the National Rugby League.

 Background

-Ioelu attended Tangora College being a prominent member of the U15's team.
+Ioelu attended Tangaroa College being a prominent member of the U15's team.
 He signed for the New Zealand Warriors as a 15 year old in 2019 before moving to the Sydney Roosters in 2020.

 Career

 In Round 12 2025, Ioelu made his NRL debut for the Roosters against the Cronulla Sharks at Central Coast Stadium.
 He started at Hooker in a 42-12 win.

 Ioelu played 12 games in his rookie season, being named in the Samoa national squad for the 2025 Pacific Championships.
 Ioelu re-signed with the Roosters til the end of 2028.